What's new in Visual Studio 2022

 Git multi-repo support and line-staging support

-If you've worked with projects hosted on different Git repositories, you might have used external tools or multiple instances of Visual Studio to connect to them.
-In Visual Studio 2022, you can work with a single solution that has projects in multiple repositories and contribute to them all from a single instance of Visual Studio.
-To learn more, see the Multi-repo support in Visual Studio blog post.
+New in 17.4: If you've worked with projects hosted on different Git repositories, you might have used external tools or multiple instances of Visual Studio to connect to them.
+Now, you can work with a single solution that has projects in multiple repositories and contribute to them all from a single instance of Visual Studio.
+To learn more, see the Multi-repo support in Visual Studio and Multi-repository support released blog posts, along with the Work with multiple repos page.

 Whole line completion: In Visual Studio 2022, the IntelliCode feature can now automatically complete code up to a whole line at a time.
 For details, see the Type less, code more with IntelliCode completions blog post.